Like guinea pigs, rabbits are one of the most popular small pets.

-If you think a cage-free lifestyle is the right fit for you and your bunny, here is a short guide to everything you need to know about raising a free-roam bunny.
+If you think a free ranging cage-free lifestyle is the right fit for you and your bunny, here is a short guide to everything you need to know about training and raising a free-roam bunny.
+It's safe to say you should expect the unexpected when bringing home a rabbit.
+Your house rabbit will soon be able to roam through your house safely, and chances are he'll be happy with his new arrangement.

-Before you introduce your bunny to their new home, the first thing you need to do is ensure that your home is bunny-proof.
+Before you introduce your bunny to their new home, the first thing you need to do is ensure that your home is bunny-proof so you can keep your rabbit safe, just like he would be in a cage.
 Just like with babies or puppies, you need to make sure that there is nothing in the house that your bunny could get into that could hurt them.
 You also want to make sure that the chance of them damaging anything is minimized.

 Once all of your cables are dealt with, the next thing on your list should be any wooden furniture or baseboards.
-Bunnies love to chew on wood, making the wooden items in your home attractive treats.
+Free range rabbits love to chew on wood, making the wooden items in your home attractive treats.

 The easiest way to protect your baseboards is to install a plastic barrier that stop your bunny from being able to reach them.
 For your wooden furniture, try and remove as much as possible from the areas of your home your bunny will be in.
 For any furniture that can't be moved, adding a plastic shield similar to the baseboards to the bottoms of the furniture will provide good protection.